-Toji Temple (東寺, Tōji) is one of Japan’s UNESCO World Heritage Sites, and is conveniently located a short walk from Kyoto Station.
+Toji Temple (東寺, Tōji) is one of Japan’s UNESCO World Heritage Sites, and is located within walking distance of Kyoto Station.
 It’s famous for having the tallest pagoda in Japan, and that’s why most visitors are drawn to Toji.
 In this review, we’ll share info and our thoughts on visiting, including whether it’s worth the time and money.

 Toji Temple is considered Kyoto’s “East Temple” and was founded in 796, at the outset of the Heian Period just two years after Kyoto became Japan’s capital.
 Together with the now defunct Saiji Temple (“West Temple”), it formed Kyoto’s “Guardian Temples” that marked the south entrance to the city.